darron/blog/_posts/2014-10-01-aloak-the-worst-domain-registrar-ever.md

 Over 3 months to change some domain name records - and it still hasn't been done.

-Hey [CIRA](http://www.cira.ca/)?
+Hey [CIRA](http://www.cira.ca/) - they're "CIRA Certified"?
 Can you guys do anything about this?

 I would transfer the domain name - but the last time it took approximately 6 months.